maclemama/pathfindermap-server/README.md

 ## Run Locally
 Please note that the [[Client]](https://github.com/maclemama/pathfindermap) and [[Server]](https://github.com/maclemama/pathfindermap-server) code of Pathfinder Map are seperated into two repositories.
 To test it locally, you will need to install both repositories.
-For this client side repository, please follow below instruction to install:
+For this server side repository, please follow below instruction to install:

 Clone [[Server]](https://github.com/maclemama/pathfindermap-server) repository.